biscuit-auth/biscuit/README.md

 ## Non goals
 - This is not a new authentication protocol.
 Biscuit tokens can be used as opaque tokens delivered by other systems such as OAuth.
-- Revocation: while tokens come with expiration dates and revocation ids, revocation still requires external state management that we will not specify.
+- Revocation: Biscuit generates unique revocation identifiers for each token, and can provide expiration dates as well, but revocation requires external state management (revocation lists, databases, etc) that is outside of this specification.

 ## Roadmap